Streator, Illinois: Law and government

 The city operates under a City Manager form of government.
-Elected officials include its mayor, Tara Bedei (Pro Tem) and the four members of the city council; Brian Crouch, Jacob Darby, Tim Geary, and Matt McMullen, who meet monthly.
+Elected officials include its mayor, Tara Bedei, and the four members of the city council: David Reed, Daniel Danko, Tim Geary, and Scott Scheuer, who meet monthly.

 The Streator Police Department is headquartered in City Hall.
 The first chief of police was Martin Malloy (1840–1911).
 Led by Chief of Police, Robert Turner Jr., the current department has a staff of 19 patrol officers, 1 school resource officer, 3 investigators, and 1 administrative assistant who all oversee the city's law enforcement operations.
 911 Center has since been consolidated with Livingston County Dispatch.

 The Streator Fire Department is headed by Chief Garry Bird and serviced by a staff of fifteen firefighters.
 Firefighters work a traditional 24 on/48 off schedule.

 Streator's Public Works Department oversees the maintenance and operation of the city's public infrastructure including roadways, sanitation, parks and fleet.

 The unincorporated portions of South Streator are served by the Livingston County Sheriff's Office in Pontiac.
 The unincorporated portions of Otter Creek and Eagle Townships in LaSalle County are served by LaSalle County Sheriff's Office in Ottawa.
 Fire protection services for unincorporated portions of Streator are provided by Reading Township Fire Department in the south, east and west.
 Grand Ridge Fire Department covers fire services for the northern unincorporated areas.

 Streator is located entirely within Illinois's 16th congressional district, currently represented by Congressman Darin LaHood (R-Peoria).
 After the 2021 decenial reapportionment for the Illinois General Assembly, Streator is located in the 53rd Legislative District, 105th Representative District, and 106th Representative District.
 As of September 15, 2023, these are represented in the by Senator Tom Bennett (R-Gibson City), Representative Dennis Tipsword (R-Metamora), and Representative Jason Bunting (R-Emington), respectively.

 Education

 Streator is served by three school districts.
-Streator Elementary School District serves two elementary schools; Centennial Elementary School and Kimes Elementary School; and one junior high school; Northlawn Junior High School.
+Streator Elementary School District serves two elementary schools: Centennial Elementary School and Kimes Elementary School, and one junior high school, Northlawn Junior High School.
 Streator Township High School District serves just one school, Streator Township High School.
-The Woodland Community Unit School District #5 which serves the Livingston County portion of Streator, serves one high school, Woodland High School, and one combination elementary/junior high school, Junior High and Elementary School.
+The Woodland Community Unit School District #5, which serves the Livingston County portion of Streator, serves one high school, Woodland High School, and one combination elementary/junior high school, Junior High and Elementary School.
 Streator has one parochial elementary school, St. Anthony's Catholic School, now known as St. Michael the Archangel.
 Nearby Illinois Valley Community College is located in Oglesby, Illinois.
 The Carnegie Foundation funded the Streator Public Library, which opened in 1903.
 It was added to the National Register of Historic Places in 1996.